-- 17.5.
+- 17.3.
+The grant may not produce a profit for the beneficiary(ies), unless specified otherwise in Article 7 of the special conditions.
+Profit is defined as a surplus of the receipts over the eligible costs approved by the contracting authority when the request for payment of the balance is made. - 17.4.
+The receipts to be taken into account are the consolidated receipts on the date on which the payment request for the balance is made by the coordinator which fall within one of the two following categories: - a) EU grant; - b) income generated by the action; unless otherwise specified in the special conditions.
+17.5.
 In case of an operating grant, amounts dedicated to the building up of reserves shall not be considered as a receipt. - 17.6.
-Where the final amount of the grant determined in accordance with the Contract would result in a profit, it shall be reduced by the percentage of the profit corresponding to the final European Union contribution to the eligible costs actually incurred approved by the Contracting Authority. - 17.7.
-The provisions in Article 17.3 shall not apply to: - a) actions the objective of which is the reinforcement of the financial capacity of a Beneficiary, if specified in Article 7 of the Special Conditions; - b) actions which generate an income to ensure their continuity beyond the end of this Contract, if specified in Article 7 of the Special Conditions; - c) other direct support paid to natural persons in most need, such as unemployed persons and refugees, if specified in Article 7 of the Special Conditions; - d) study, research or training scholarships paid to natural persons; - e) grants of EUR 60.000 or less.
+Where the final amount of the grant determined in accordance with the contract would result in a profit, it shall be reduced by the percentage of the profit corresponding to the final European Union contribution to the eligible costs actually incurred approved by the contracting authority. - 17.7.
+The provisions in Article 17.3 shall not apply to: - a) actions the objective of which is the reinforcement of the financial capacity of a beneficiary, if specified in Article 7 of the special conditions; - b) actions which generate an income to ensure their continuity beyond the end of this contract, if specified in Article 7 of the special conditions; - c) actions implemented by non-profit organisations; - d) study, research or training scholarships paid to natural persons; - e) other direct support paid to natural persons in most need, such as unemployed persons and refugees, if specified in Article 7 of the special conditions; - f) grants of EUR 60 000 or less.